bwks/grifter/README.md

 `guests.yml`.

 #### Guest Schema
-Jinja2 is used a the templating engine to generate the Vagranfiles.
+Jinja2 is used a the templating engine to generate the Vagrantfiles.
 Guests definition within a guests file must use the following schema as it is required to ensure templates render correctly and without errors.
 The guest data will be validated against the schema